Disabled Homeowner Property Tax Exemption: Complete State-by-State Guide

 What are the different types of types of disability property tax programs?

-These reduce the assessed or taxable value of your home.
-Examples: Texas provides an additional $10,000 off school taxes for disabled homeowners.
-Ohio provides $26,200 off market value.
+These programs reduce the assessed or taxable value of your home.
+Examples include Texas providing an additional $10,000 off school taxes for disabled homeowners, and Ohio providing $26,200 off market value.
+Some states also offer tax credits or rebates against your tax bill, like Missouri's up to $1,100 credit.

 What are the requirements for eligibility: what counts as disabled??